 - Sweetener - of choice.
 Powdered erythritol, monk fruit, or allulose are popular sugar replcements.

 All the quantities and instructions are in the recipe card below.

 Using a few simple ingredients has turned this junk food chocolate bar into a healthy recipe.
 Now you can feel reassured this keto and vegan Bounty bar will be as close to the real thing and will satisfy even the sweetest tooth.

 Keto Bounty bar

-- Dessicated coconut - make sure you buy the unsweetened variety.
-Shredded coconut is nutritious, full of fibre and a low carb pantry staple.
+- Desiccated coconut - make sure you buy the unsweetened variety.
+Shredded coconut is nutritious, full of fiber, and a low-carb pantry staple.

 - Coconut oil - holds the recipe together.
 This healthy oil also makes the sweet candy bar incredibly filling and creamy.